awsdocs/amazon-ec2-user-guide/doc_source/snapshot-ami-policy.md

 ## Considerations for snapshot lifecycle policies<a name="snapshot-considerations"></a>

 The following **general considerations** apply to snapshot lifecycle policies:
++ Snapshot lifecycle policies target only instances or volumes that are in the same Region as the policy\.
 + The first snapshot creation operation starts within one hour after the specified start time\.
 Subsequent snapshot creation operations start within one hour of their scheduled time\.
 + You can create multiple policies to back up a volume or instance\.
 For example, if a volume has two tags, where tag *A* is the target for policy *A* to create a snapshot every 12 hours, and tag *B* is the target for policy *B* to create a snapshot every 24 hours, Amazon Data Lifecycle Manager creates snapshots according to the schedules for both policies\.
 Alternatively, you can achieve the same result by creating a single policy that has multiple schedules\.
 For example, you can create a single policy that targets only tag *A*, and specify two schedules — one for every 12 hours and one for every 24 hours\.
 + Target resource tags are case sensitive\.